rhomobile/rhomobile-docs/eb/en/edge/api/webview.md

 ####Type
 <span class='text-info'>FLOAT</span>
 ####Description

-<p>Sets the zoom factor of the page.
-Factor 1.0 is no zoom, values less than 1.0 are zoomed out and values greater than 1.0 are zoomed in.</p>
+Sets the zoom factor of the page.
+Factor 1.0 is no zoom, values less than 1.0 are zoomed out and values greater than 1.0 are zoomed in.
 ####Access